Load data from Apache Hive

 To create the connection, use the following statements.
 Replace the connection string and credentials as needed.

--- MapR, and Hortonworks Hadoop distributions
+-- to Cloudera, MapR, and Hortonworks Hadoop distributions

 -- cloudera-quickstart-vm-5.13.0-0-vmware